 5. Restrictions on contractor and subcontractor activities: Contractors and subcontractors who participate in federal procurement are subject to certain restrictions on their activities, such as attempting to obtain non-public information or offering employment to government officials or employees who are involved in the same procurement.

-What are examples of Procurement Integrity Act violations under 41 US 423?
+What are Procurement Integrity Act Violations Examples 41 USC 423?

 Other activities that could constitute a violation include attempting to influence procurement decisions for personal gain and making unauthorized disclosures of non-public information related to procurements.
 In addition, offering employment to government officials or employees who are involved in the same procurement could be a violation of the Act.